CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-alert-logic-threat-manager-partner-template.md

 -----

-### Acessing and Configuring your Alert Logic Threat Manager
+### Accessing and Configuring your Alert Logic Threat Manager
 Follow these steps to access your Alert Logic Threat Manager:

 - Refer to the email from Service Tasks with the IP address, and then navigate to http://<YOURTHREATMANAGERIPADDRESS> via a web browser from a server on the same VLAN.
 Alternatively, if you want to connect via internet, you'll need to add a Public IP and then connect via web browser.